 The average Canadian consumes more than double the daily recommended intake of sodium.
-Here's why that's a serious problem—and what we can do about it.
+Here’s why that’s a serious problem—and what you can do about it.

 If you’re the type to regularly tuck into a bag of chips, it’s worth reconsidering the habit.
 Too much sodium isn’t good for anyone, but for people who have hypertension, salt—a sodium compound—is especially dangerous.
 Sodium leads to small spikes in blood pressure for people who don’t already have hypertension and large spikes in people who do, according to a 2017 review of 185 studies.
 Hypertension is the key driver of a number of cardiovascular problems, including heart attacks, strokes and coronary artery disease.